flojoy-ai/gpt-instruments-gen/docusaurus/Cameras/Kinetix-sCMOS-all_cameras/Kinetix-sCMOS-all_cameras.md

 </ul>
 </details>

-## Connect to the Kinetix sCMOS-all_cameras in Python
+## Connect to the Kinetix sCMOS all_cameras in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)